-I started and finished this process with a broad form of questioning, why do I create and what strange space do I occupy in graphic design.
-And if that space does not exist for me to occupy in the graphic design community, why should it?
-In a very transparent way the reason I have always created was one for only self benefit, it is the only necessary action I know of.
-There is a cycle to my processes and I feel incapable of anything if I am not creating something new.
-My process is one revolving around experimentation where I learn more from myself the more I create new images.
-I create these complicated images to not take what I see for simply that.
-Through creating there is an extension of myself, through giving in to tools that I know less about I can create something that I could not before alone.
-I love to watch images deteriorate in Photoshop because they become something that does not exist in the world.
-Its like revealing something that is underneath the images.
-It either reveals something that wasn’t seen in the image or isn’t seen in the tools that we use.
+Starting and ending this process with a broad form of questioning.
+Why do I create and what strange space do I occupy in graphic design?
+If that space does not exist for me to occupy in the graphic design community, why should it?
+In a very transparent way, the reason I have always created was only for self-benefit; it is the only necessary action I know of.
+There is a cycle to my processes; I feel incapable of anything if I am not creating something new.
+My process revolves around experimentation, where I learn more from myself as I create new images.
+I create these complicated images not to take what I see for simply that.
+Through creating, there is an extension of myself; by giving in to tools I know less about, I can create something I could not before.
+I love to watch images deteriorate in Photoshop because they become something that does not exist in the perfect world of design.
+The destruction, distortion, and bitmapping process reveals something underneath the images.
+It reveals something that wasn’t seen in the image or the tools we use.

-I think of design as high propagation of images and I think of that propagation as something surrounding simply selling something.
-“Designers are most often taught to reduce ideas to their essence, but in fact that process too often results in the reduction of the ideas to only one of their parts.”
-For this reason I think of a lot of design as exclusive, clear simple rather than personal, ambiguous and complex, which is a space that I want to foster in Graphic Design.
-The idea of the multiple reinforces my process in the way of creating images that surround themselves.
-Where most designers work may move towards reduction and distilling an idea my work is propelled by an additive principle.
-I believe that the viewer is encouraged to have multiple or alternative reactions through experiencing a multitude.
+I think of design as high propagation of images and that propagation as something surrounding simply selling something.
+“Designers are most often taught to reduce ideas to their essence, but in fact, that process too often results in the reduction of the ideas to only one of their parts.”
+For this reason, I think of a lot of design as exclusive, clear, and simple rather than personal, ambiguous, and complex, which is a space that I want to foster in Graphic Design.
+The idea of the multiple reinforces my process of creating images that surround themselves.
+Where most designers work may move towards reduction and distilling an idea an additive principle propels my work.
+I believe the viewer is encouraged to have multiple or alternative reactions by experiencing many.

 Production of these images has evolved my philosophy as well.
-The idea of the deterioration of an image, of an image not being a singular thing. of an idea transforming just by the natural effects of translation.
-The pixel becomes something as natural and vulnerable as the human body as the mind
+The idea of the deterioration of an image, of an image not being a singular thing.
+Of an idea transforming just by the natural effects of translation.
+The pixel becomes as honest and vulnerable as the human body and the mind.